Right to Rent Checks: A Practical Guide for Private Landlords

 The manual check involves a simple three-step process:

-3. Make and retain copies.
+- Make and retain copies.
 Take a clear copy of every document, record the date the check was made, and store the copies securely.
 You must keep these records for the duration of the tenancy and for at least one year after it ends.
+The Chartered Institute of Housing recommends retaining copies for at least 18 months to account for end-of-tenancy disputes.

 Acceptable Documents — List A